Types of Retirement Plans

 Payroll Deduction IRA

 Some employees have trouble saving for their retirement, so federal law allows an employer to set up a payroll deduction IRA with a financial institution and offer the option to its employees, where the employer will deduct specified amounts from the payroll of employees who have chosen this option.
 The employees can choose between a traditional IRA or a Roth IRA, and they can terminate the payroll deductions at any time.
-Any costs or limitations on the employee's ability to transfer contributions to another IRA provider must be disclosed before the employee's participation.
+Any costs or limits on the employee's ability to transfer contributions to another IRA provider must be disclosed before the employee's participation.
 Employees should be notified that they can contribute to any IRA outside of the payroll deduction program and that there is no benefit to the deduction other than convenience.

 The employer can choose the IRA providers and can decide to use only one or more.
 There are no contributions from the employer and the program will not be treated as an employer retirement plan that requires reporting to the IRS and fiduciary responsibilities, as long as the employer involvement is minimal.
 An employer cannot seek special terms from the IRA provider or influence either the investments provided or the investments that are made.
 Additionally, the employer cannot seek any compensation from the IRA provider other than reimbursement for the actual cost of forwarding the payroll deductions.
 The employer's only involvement is to collect employee contributions, then forwarding them to the IRA provider.